fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/ReportDownloader-utilities.md

 **Note:** Several of the examples below make use of [Guava I/O utilities](https://github.com/google/guava/wiki/IOExplained).

 # Download report contents as a string
 Use the approach below to download a report's contents as a string with embedded newlines.
+With this approach, you will hold the *entire contents of the report in memory*, so this is not the best option for large reports.
+Instead, consider [downloading to a file](#download-report-contents-to-a-file) or [processing the report contents as a stream](#process-the-report-contents-as-a-stream).

 ## AdWords